-How to plan a business jet mission to the World Economic Forum at Davos – Airports, Parking & Services
+How to plan a business jet mission to the World Economic Forum at Davos

 The following is an overview of what you need to know:

 1. Primary airport

 Zurich (LSZH) is the airport of choice for most GA operators to Davos and it’s about a 90-minute drive to the Forum venue.
 LSZH is an airport of entry (AOE) that operates 0600-2200 local with fixed base operators (FBOs) and full GA support services.
 Airport slots are needed and should be applied for as soon as the schedule is known.
 Note that you might not obtain slot times you request during this busy period and/or at times of peak congestion.
 LSZH does have any prior permission required (PPR) mandates.
 Note that you need to land before the airport closing time or you’ll be diverted to another airport.

 2. Parking availability

 Parking at LSZH fills up each year during the Forum period.
 In general, we recommend making parking requests a year prior to ensure best chance of success.
 However, length of parking stay is not usually an issue once confirmed.
 If you’re able to obtain parking for the event you’ll normally be able to stay for the duration.
 While you do not need to be a registered Forum attendee to park at this location it’s always best to provide this information when submitting parking requests.
 Due to tight parking availability over this period it’s recommended that operators avoid coming to Zurich for any other business purposes during this time.

 3. Drop and gos

 Drop and goes at LSZH are normally permitted during the Davos period and you’ll normally be given up to 2-3 hours on the ground.